santidiazl/react-challenges/dark-mode/README.md

 # Dark Mode Coding Challenge 🌙

-This is a medium difficulty challenge from this excellent [set](https://github.com/alexgurr/react-coding-challenges) by Alex Gurr.
+This is a medium difficulty challenge from this excellent [set](https://github.com/alexgurr/react-coding-challenges) of challenges by Alex Gurr.

 # Requirements
 - Add dark-mode switching functionality to the *existing* dark-mode button